 As Americans prepare to celebrate Independence Day with cookouts, fireworks and other festivities, it's important to remember the facts behind the American Independence Day commemoration.

 And while many of us know the basics surrounding the "Why do we celebrate 4th of July?" question and of 4th of July history, there are some other details we might not be aware of.
-So, in this article we'll explore 4th of July meaning and facts that are worth learning and discovering.
+So, in this article we'll explore 4th of July facts and meaning that are worth learning and discovering.

 READ ALSO: 10 BIBLE VERSES ABOUT FINDING TRUE FREEDOM